CMU-CREATE-Lab/esdr/README.md

     If you choose to change the password, make sure it matches the password in `config-test.json`.

-6. If running in production, dow the following:
+6. If running in production, do the following:

     1. Create the `config-prod.json` and `mail-config-prod.json` files.
 Just copy from the other configs, but you need only include the parts that differ from `config.js`.